 - Leave this in a warm place (but not too warm – ie not next to an open fire!) for between one and two hours (until it has doubled in size).

-- Flatten and shape the focaccia in the baking tin (we used a metal one) with your hands, making sure you stretch it into the corners.
+- Flatten and shape the focaccia in an oiled baking tin (we used a metal one) with your hands, making sure you stretch it into the corners.

 - Press deep holes (all the way to the bottom) into the focaccia as per the pictures above, and push the cherry tomato halves (cut side up) into the focaccia.